 There is no deadline for Assessment Only applications, as the AO programme will commence at any time, once a candidate has provided all the entry paperwork, and it has been approved by the Programme Lead.
 The 12 week assessment period can start any time in the academic year from the start of September up to the end of March.
 The assessment period itself must be no more than 12 weeks from the date of the initial visit, and cannot run into, or over, the summer holiday period.

 For entry onto the Assessment Only Route, you will be expected to have the following:

-- You must be employed in a school.
+You must be employed as an unqualified teacher in a school.

 *For equivalent qualifications, contact email@example.com to confirm that your qualification(s) meet the University entry requirements.

 Have two years’ teaching experience in at least two contrasting schools, one of which may be your current school.
 (For candidates who have taught in only one school, a minimum three-week teaching placement in another school will be required prior to the start of the course.
 The University of Buckingham will provide you with advice regarding the nature of this placement).

 Demonstrate that you meet all of the Teaching Standards across the age-range of assessment, as stipulated by the Department of Education.

 You must have knowledge of four consecutive year groups and have taught within two key stages.

 For the General Primary option, be teaching core subjects (English, maths and science) to full classes for at least 50% (approximately 12 hours per week) of a full school timetable in the assessed age range